Types of Facelifts

 The five layers of the face, analogous to layers of the scalp and neck.
 The facial nerve travels deep to layer 3, becoming more superficial within layer 4.
 (Reprinted with permission from Mendelson B. Facelift anatomy, SMAS retaining ligaments and facial spaces.
 In: Aston SJ, Steinbrech DS, Walden JL, eds.
 Aesthetic Plastic Surgery.
 London: Elsevier; 2009:57.)

 Although SMAS manipulation may increase the risk of nerve injury, in experienced hands, this is a rare complication.
 Combining a lift with SMAS manipulation is an excellent way to improve the longevity of the result.
-The more extensive the SMAS dissection, the more the technique starts becoming a full facelift and not a mini-lift.
+The SMAS layer is manipulated in different ways.
+Sutures can be placed to lift it.
+The SMAS can be excised the defect sutured closed (smasectomy).
+Or the SMAS can be raised as a flap and sutured to a higher position.

 MACS Facelift